hseligson1/kustomize-gitops-example/README.md

         ports:
         - containerPort: 8080
 ```
-Once you've reviewed the overlays, create a new namespace for the environment's to work within, with a `kubectl` command:
+Once you've reviewed the overlays, create a new namespace for the environment's to work within.
+This can be executed with a `kubectl` command:

 `kubectl create namespace kustomize-staging`